amirun/mykalahagame/README.md

 **UI:**

  ![](images/coverage_ui.png)
-Most UI tests cases were auto-generated using ai tools, and UI designing was done using various online tools.
+Most UI test cases were auto-generated using AI tools, and UI designing was done using various online tools.

 ## Possible Enhancements/Upgrades
 1. **Variations**: Game can be easily modified to support different initial pit size and who goes first. `GameFactory` can create games with different initial pit size(s) and player turns.